Skip to main content

 info

-You don't need to create node_modules package, it'll be created once you start the docker containers.
+You don't need to create node_modules folder, it'll be created once you start the docker containers.

 OPTIONAL